Home/Sectors/Health & Pharmaceuticals Lawyers in Kenya

 Relevant expertise

-We draw on our Corporate & Commercial, Intellectual Property, Data Protection and Dispute Resolution teams for healthcare clients — linking to each of those practice-area pages.
+We draw on our Corporate & Commercial, Intellectual Property, Data Protection and Dispute Resolution teams for healthcare clients.

 To invest or operate in Kenya’s healthcare sector, contact OLM Law.